VVolkov833/first-screen-css/readme.txt

 == Description ==

-Insert the inline CSS into your website's head tag.
-You can choose to inline, defer, or de-register existing styles and scripts.
-Additionally, you can add custom non-inline styles.
-Apply everything individually, by post-type, or for archives.
+This is a professional tool to manipulate enqueued styles and scripts on your website and add custom CSS to first screen and not first screen optionally.
+Use it to improve your Core Web Vitals score or just add custom styling.

 = Features =

-* Full control over your website's CSS
+* Control your website's CSS
 * Apply changes to individual posts/pages/custom post types
 * Apply changes to all posts of a specific type
 * Apply changes to the blog or any post-type archive
 * Inline, defer, or de-register Styles or JS
+* Edit CSS easily with the CodeMirror visual editor
 * Automatic CSS minification
-* Edit CSS easily with the CodeMirror visual editor

 = Demo =